 Risk is any unexpected event that can affect your project — for better or for worse.
 Risk can affect anything: people, processes, technology, and resources.
-This is an important distinction: risks are not the same as issues.
+An important distinction to remember is that risks are not the same as issues.
 Issues are things you know you’ll have to deal with, and may even have an idea of when they’ll occur, like a team member’s scheduled vacation, or a big spike in product demand around the holidays.
-What is risk in project management?
-Risks are events that might happen, and you may not be able to tell when.
-Like flu season hitting your team all at once, or a key product component being on backorder.
+Risks are events that might happen, and you may not be able to tell when — such as flu season hitting your team all at once, or a key product component being on backorder.

 When determining what is a risk in project management, consider these five elements:

 - Risk event: What might happen to affect your project?

 - Risk timeframe: When is it likely to happen?

 - Probability: What’s are the chances of it happening?